chc-scripts/my-scripts-for-Illustrator/README.md

     	- a horizontal and / or vertical dimension to the selection of an object or a group of objects
     	- or an aligned dimension to the direct selection of a segment.

-		It allows to choose also (in particular via a real-time preview):
+		It allows you to choose also (in particular via a real-time preview):
 		- the scale
 		- the position of the dimension (above, below, etc.)
 		- the position of the reference of the dimension value for small objects